 Individually titrate EMBEDA to a dose that provides adequate analgesia and minimizes adverse reactions.
 Continually reevaluate patients receiving EMBEDA to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse.
 Frequent communication is important among the prescriber, other members of the healthcare team, the patient, and the caregiver/family during periods of changing analgesic requirements, including initial titration.
 During chronic therapy, periodically reassess the continued need for opioid analgesics.

 If the level of pain increases, attempt to identify the source of increased pain, while adjusting the EMBEDA dose to decrease the level of pain.
-Because steady-state plasma concentrations are approximated within 24 to 36 hours, EMBEDA dosage adjustments may be done every 1 to 2 days.
+Because steady-state plasma concentrations are approximated within 24 to 36 hours, EMBEDA dose may be adjusted every 1 to 2 days.

 If unacceptable opioid-related adverse reactions are observed, the subsequent doses may be reduced.
 Adjust the dose to obtain an appropriate balance between management of pain and opioid-related adverse reactions.